celestialfault/toggle-toggle-sprint/README.md

 ## Modpacks?

 Go for it.
-I'd prefer that the download remains within the Modrinth ecosystem, but as this mod is licensed under [CC-0], you're free to redistribute it however you see fit (but I'd still appreciate credit where possible).
+I'd prefer that the download remains within the Modrinth ecosystem, but as this mod is licensed under the [CC-0], you're free to redistribute it however you see fit (but I'd still appreciate credit where possible).

 [YACL]: https://modrinth.com/mod/yacl
 [Mod Menu]: https://modrinth.com/mod/modmenu